About Us

 WELCOME to the website of the SF Marina Harbor Association.
 The association is a not-for-profit unincorporated association under the laws of the State of California.

-OUR MISSION is to promote the betterment of the San Francisco Marina Small Craft Harbor, located along Marina Boulevard in San Francisco, CA (between Fort Mason and the Presidio), including the maintenance and improvement of the harbor’s facilities.
+OUR MISSION is to promote the betterment of the San Francisco Marina Small Craft Harbor, located along Marina Boulevard in San Francisco, CA (between Fort Mason and the Presidio), including maintaining and improving the harbor’s facilities.

 OUR BYLAWS were adopted in August 2006 with minor revisions the following November.